The New York Renaissance Faire: Where Fantasy Rules

-Our last planned stop for the day was the Royal Joust at the new Roselawn Jousting Tournament field.
-This event is free and offers a lot of great seating, including a new VIP option.
+Our last planned stop for the day was the Royal Joust at the Roselawn Tournament Field.
+This event is free and offers a lot of great seating, including a VIP option.
 Jousting is intense, so I had to reassure Brooklyn that the competitors were unharmed.
 We all did enjoy it, though, and even got to meet the riders and horses afterward.

 We made our way toward the exit around 7pm and noticed all the performers gathering along the hills and paths on our route.
 A band started playing live Renaissance-style music, and everyone started dancing.
 Performers and attendees all danced together and celebrated a wonderful day of fantasy.
 My daughter found her favorite fairy up on the hill and they danced together until it was time to call it a day.